About this Itinerary

 Fly to MBS International Airport in Freeland, MI, and drive 45 miles to the Days Inn in Clare.
 The town is roughly midway along the trail, which makes it ideal for a two- to three-day ride in segments.
 You can rent bikes at Ray’s Bicycle Shop (1.5 miles straight down McEwan St.).
 The bike shop is one block west of Clare’s trailhead at the library.

 Officially, the 30-mile section between Midland and Clare is known as the Pere Marquette Rail-Trail, while the section west of Clare is known as the Pere Marquette State Trail.
 We recommend two days of riding east from Clare then west from Clare.
 If you like, you can add a third day to ride the gravel, and more remote, portion between Reed City and Baldwin.
+You could even tack on a fourth day to explore other nearby trails and attractions.

 Begin with breakfast at the Mulberry Café in the Herrick House (corner of Main and Pine Street), one block from the library trailhead.
 Homemade pastries and generous breakfast dishes are just what you need for today’s ride.